bfauber71/MyParkingMgr/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The frontend is built with vanilla HTML, CSS, and JavaScript, ensuring no build tools are required.
-It features a responsive dark theme and a tabbed navigation interface (Vehicles, Properties, Users).
+It features a responsive dark theme and a tabbed navigation interface (Vehicles, Properties, Users, Violations).
 Role-based menu visibility and permissions are implemented directly in the frontend and enforced by the backend.

+**Recent UX Improvements (Oct 23, 2025):**
+- Violations tab added for admin users to manage violation types
+- Vehicle display defaults to empty state until search is performed
+- Clear button added to search bar for quick filter reset

 ### Technical Implementations
 - **Backend Language:** Plain PHP 7.4+ (no framework)